 This is an own risk Club.
 We all bring our own cars and families entirely at our own risk.
 However, any kind of damage is extremely rare.

 Each grade requires not only improved driving skills, but theory tests and speciality driving experiences to produce all round better drivers.

-We don’t operate at all of the venues each weekend but rotates between them.
-It does not visit each venue an equal number of times.
-While some venues may appear to be a long way away, most are within a two hour drive from home and we do have Members who regularly make the trip to meetings from as far away as Lancashire and Yorkshire.
+We don’t operate at all of the locations each weekend but rotate between them.
+We don’t always visit each location an equal number of times each season.
+While some locations may appear to be a long way away, most are within a two hour drive from home and we do have Members who regularly make the trip to meetings from as far away as Lancashire and Yorkshire.

 Other than a few venues having grade restrictions due to complexity and skill levels required, you can attend all meetings on the calendar.